Aberdeen Camp |

 (1942 - 1944, 1950 - 1961), near Richland

-A group of three Federal two-story timber blockhouses built at the "Cascades", the lower of the two sets of rapids on the Columbia River.
-The first blockhouse was built at the foot of the rapids, also known as the Lower Blockhouse.
-A second blockhouse was located about five miles upriver at the head of the rapids, known as the Upper Blockhouse, or Fort Lugenbeel.
-A third blockhouse, known as the Middle Blockhouse, or Fort Rains, was located about halfway between the two others.
-A flood destroyed all three in 1876.
-Timbers from Fort Rains were used to reconstruct the post one-half mile west of the Bonneville Dam, by the Skamania County Historical Society.
+A U.S. Army military reservation composed of a group of three separate two-story timber one-gun blockhouses built at the wagon portage around the "Cascades", the lower of the two sets of rapids on the Columbia River, near the old town of Cascade City.
+The first blockhouse, at the main garrison area of the post, was built at the foot of the rapids, also known as the Lower Blockhouse.
+A 79-man Barracks, two Officers' Quarters and other support buildings were also located here.
+The second blockhouse was located about five miles upriver at the steamboat landing at the head of the rapids, known as the Upper Blockhouse, or Fort Lugenbeel.
+It was garrisoned by 12 men, and included a separate Officers' Quarters.
+The third blockhouse, known as the Middle Blockhouse, or Fort Rains, was located on a rock bluff at Sheridan's Point, about halfway between the two others.
+It was garrisoned by nine men.
+The reservation was relinquished to private owners in 1867.
+A flood destroyed all three blockhouses in 1876.
+Original timber from Fort Rains was later used to reconstruct the post one-half mile west of the Bonneville Dam, by the Skamania County Historical Society in 1927, but that too was later destroyed by flooding.

 (1848), North Bonneville

-A temporary post and supply depot established by the OR Volunteers.
+A group of log cabins used as a temporary post and supply depot by the OR Volunteers during the Cayuse War.
 Also called Camp at the Cabins.

 Fort Vancouver (1) (National Historic Site)